engagingnewsproject/enp-platform/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.207 [Nov 30, 2023] =
+= 1.0.212 [Jan 31, 2024] =
-- Added: Fields in [Course Schema Builder](https://rankmath.com/kb/course-schema/) to make your courses compatible with the [latest Google guidelines](https://www.seroundtable.com/google-adds-course-carousel-36398.html)
+- Added: Options to [Bulk generate meta tags using Content AI](https://rankmath.com/kb/bulk-generate-seo-meta-tags/) for Taxonomies (Categories, Tags, etc).
-- Improved: Strings from JS files are now available for translations
+- Improved: Images from the Product gallery are now included in the [Product Schema](https://rankmath.com/kb/woocommerce-product-schema/)
-- Improved: Error handling when [Content AI credits are refreshed from Settings](https://rankmath.com/kb/how-to-use-content-ai/#credits-left)
+- Improved: Reusable Block Content Analysis code
+- Fixed: Dashboard notification was persistently shown on some sites
-- Fixed: Shortcode key `/` to display Block list was not functioning without a subsequent character
+- Fixed: [Filter to change meta keywords](https://rankmath.com/kb/filters-hooks-api-developer/#change-meta-keywords) was not working
-- Fixed: Minor UI issue with [Analytics](https://rankmath.com/kb/analytics/)
-- Fixed: Missing required parameter `site_url` when using [Content AI](https://rankmath.com/content-ai/) on certain setups
+- Fixed: [Instant Indexing API Key location file](https://rankmath.com/kb/how-to-use-indexnow/#check-api-key-location) was redirecting to the homepage when [Fallback Behaviour in Redirection settings](https://rankmath.com/kb/general-settings/#fallback-behaviour) was set to Homepage
-- Fixed: Minor UI issue in the [Content AI Results Overview](https://rankmath.com/kb/how-to-use-content-ai/#content-ai-results-overview) section
+- Fixed: Child pages were duplicated in the [HTML Sitemap](https://rankmath.com/kb/html-sitemap/) on multisite setups
+- Fixed: [Researching a Keyword with Content AI](https://rankmath.com/kb/how-to-use-content-ai/#research-keywords) was not working for some countries

+= 1.0.212.1 [Feb 07, 2024] =
+- Fixed: [Bulk Editing for Media Library](https://rankmath.com/kb/bulk-editing-in-rank-math/#bulk-editing-media) was not working after the latest update
+- Fixed: [XML Sitemap](https://rankmath.com/kb/sitemaps-seo-benefits/#xml-sitemap) was not displaying Taxonomies after the latest update

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**